dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

   path/to/.dockstore.yml is a valid yaml file

-If `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ is not a valid yaml file the following will be displayed along with an error message explaining why `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ is not a valid yaml file,
+If :ref:`dict .dockstore.yml` is not a valid yaml file the following will be displayed along with an error message explaining why :ref:`dict .dockstore.yml` is not a valid yaml file,

 ::